April 23, 2024

 The Federal Government’s Support for Low-Income Housing Expanded during the Pandemic

-Aside from the four programs above, the federal government spent an additional $14 billion in 2021 on other programs including those targeted to the elderly, people with disabilities, and rural renters.
+Aside from the three programs above, the federal government spent an additional $14 billion in 2023 on other programs including those targeted to the elderly, people with disabilities, and rural renters.
+That includes the Emergency Rental Assistance (ERA) Program, which is a short-term program established in 2021 as a response to the COVID-19 pandemic.

 Most federal spending on housing assistance is for three low-income rental programs